Jed Ortmeyer: Professional

 Having made a full recovery, Ortmeyer was, by the vote of Rangers fans, awarded the 2006-07 season Steven McDonald Extra Effort Award, as "the player that goes above and beyond the call of duty."
 Ortmeyer previously won the award for the 2003-04 season.
 He was also the Rangers' 2007 nominee to win the Bill Masterton Memorial Trophy for his dedication to the game, evident in his comeback.

 Becoming a free agent in the 2007 off-season, Ortmeyer signed a two-year contract with the Nashville Predators on July 2.
 Playing in his first season with the Predators, Ortmeyer tore his ACL for the second time in his career on February 23, 2008, and missed the remainder of the 2007–08 season.
 He had surgery to repair his knee, but due to inactivity from the surgery he suffered from blood clots in the leg and missed the first two months of the 2008–09 season.
 On December 3, 2008, Ortmeyer was placed on waivers by the Predators.
 After clearing, he was assigned to the Milwaukee Admirals of the AHL.

 Ortmeyer signed a one-year deal with the San Jose Sharks on July 16, 2009.

 On September 27, 2010, Ortmeyer accepted an invitation to the New York Islanders training camp on a Professional Tryout (PTO).
 He was released on October 3.
 He then played on PTOs with the San Antonio Rampage and Houston Aeros of the AHL before signing with the NHL's Minnesota Wild on January 4, 2011.
 The next day, the Wild assigned him to the Aeros, their AHL affiliate.
 Ortmeyer spent the rest of 2011 and 2012, spanning over two seasons, being shuttled between the Wild and the Aeros.

 A Free Agent during the NHL Lockout, Ortmeyer belatedly signed with the Missouri Mavericks of the Central Hockey League midway through the 2012–13 season on January 25, 2013.
 After only two games with the Mavericks, Ortmeyer returned to the AHL, signing a contract for the remainder of the year with the San Antonio Rampage on January 31, 2013.

 Personal life

-Ortmeyer's brother, Jake Ortmeyer, is a retired professional hockey player who was the head coach for the Omaha AAA Hockey Club Peewee, Bantam, and 16, and 18u teams.
+Ortmeyer's younger brother, Jake Ortmeyer, is a retired college and professional hockey player who was the head coach for the Omaha AAA Hockey Club Peewee, Bantam, and 16, and 18u teams.
+Jake Ortmeyer played college hockey at Miami (Ohio), at the time a CCHA conference rival of Jed's Michigan teams, meaning the Ortmeyer brothers faced each other several times in their college careers.

 In July 2009, Jed married his high school girlfriend, Maggie Jacobson.
+They went on to have two children, Tova and Dax Ortmeyer.